 Because the 'mgain' parameter was left out, WSClean will not iteratively go back to the visibilities.
 This also implies that the MODEL_DATA column will not be filled (see self-calibration with WSClean) for more info).

-A description of the basic cleaning parameters is given on the manual page for basic cleaning.
+A description of the basic cleaning parameters is given in the basic cleaning chapter.